docsforadobe/after-effects-expression-reference/docs/footage.md

 Individual data streams can be referenced as hierarchal attributes of the data.

-For example, given a data stream named “Color”, the following will return the value of “Color” from the first data object:
+For example, given a data stream named "Color", the following will return the value of "Color" from the first data object:

 ```default
 footage("sample.json").sourceData[0].Color
 ```

-Typical use is to assign a JSON file’s `sourceData` to a variable, and then reference the desired data stream.
+Typical use is to assign a JSON file's `sourceData` to a variable, and then reference the desired data stream.
 For example:

 ```default
 var myData = footage("sample.json").sourceData;